 Mike and Randy: [LAUGHTER]

-I will give you 1 year membership for free if you buy my basic home study course and that land trust university membership includes, my personal coaching.
-It includes a lot of other material that you could look at in detail on my website, but primarily includes my personal coaching, I don’t hired up somebody else, I do the coaching once a month on a Saturday morning.
-I have all my students call in and we discuss these issues and it is there, Mitch.
-Those calls are recorded.
+I will give you a one year membership for free, if you buy my basic home study course.
+And, that Land Trust University membership includes my personal coaching.
+It includes a lot of other material that you can look at in detail on my website, but it primarily includes my personal coaching.

 Randy: Thanks for having me on.
-I love talking about land trust asset protection.
-Feel free to call me anytime you want to, Mitch.
+I love talking about it, and feel free to call me anytime you want to, Mitch.

-Mitch: All right, we’re gonna wrap it up.
-You guys, be sure to click on the link, right here where you listen to this interview and get to know more about what Randy is doing.
+Mitch: All right, we’re going to wrap it up.
+You guys, be sure to click on the link right here where you click to listen to this interview, and get to know more about what Randy is doing.
 You all have a good one, we’re out.